Jule Styne: Personal life and death

-Styne married Englishwoman Margaret Brown (born in Torquay) and they remained married until his death.
+Styne was married to Ethel Rubenstein from 1927 to 1952 and had four children.
+In 1962, Styne married his second wife Margaret Brown (an English woman born in Torquay) and they remained married until his death.
 Styne died of heart failure in New York City at the age of 88.
 His archive – including original hand-written compositions, letters, and production materials – is housed at the Harry Ransom Center.

 Margaret Styne oversaw Styne's estate until she died on February 20, 2022.

 Awards

 Styne was elected to the Songwriters Hall of Fame in 1972 and the American Theatre Hall of Fame in 1981, and he was a recipient of a Drama Desk Special Award and the Kennedy Center Honors in 1990.
 Additionally, Styne won the 1955 Oscar for Best Music, Original Song for "Three Coins in the Fountain", and "Hallelujah, Baby!" won the 1968 Tony Award for Best Original Score.

 Songs

 A selection of the many songs that Styne wrote: